breadli428/breadli428.github.io/content/post/lfd/index.md

 Frequency-domain methods such as [PAE](https://dl.acm.org/doi/abs/10.1145/3528223.3530178), [FLD](https://arxiv.org/pdf/2402.13820), and [DFM](https://arxiv.org/pdf/2502.10980) impose motion-inductive biases that capture the periodic and hierarchical structure of motion.
 These techniques collectively extend the DeepMimic paradigm by generalizing phase alignment and structural similarity beyond heuristics.

+{{% callout warning %}}
-**Inflexible Imitation Adaptation** \; A limitation of these representation-driven feature-based methods is that they often rely on explicit tracking of full trajectories, enforced by dense per-step rewards.
+**Inflexible Imitation Adaptation**

+A limitation of these representation-driven feature-based methods is that they often rely on explicit tracking of full trajectories, enforced by dense per-step rewards.
 This design makes it difficult to adapt or deviate from the reference when auxiliary tasks require flexibility, as is common in goal-directed or interaction-heavy settings.
+{{% /callout %}}

 To address this, some approaches introduce mechanisms to adaptively relax imitation constraints.
 For example, [MCP](https://www.research-collection.ethz.ch/bitstream/handle/20.500.11850/700491/1/output.pdf) introduces a fallback mechanism that adjusts phase progression when key task objectives are not met.